University Policies

 3.0 Policy Statement

 The University is committed to a policy of employment and advancement on qualifications and merit and does not discriminate in favor of or in opposition to the employment of relatives.
-However, when two Family members or persons living in the same household work at Brown, one must not supervise, direct work, evaluate work, or influence the evaluation of the work of a Family member.
-Additionally, one Family member cannot be responsible for making decisions in personnel matters regarding another member of the same Family or household, such as the hire, promotion, retention, compensation, assignment of work, evaluation, or other conditions of employment.
+However, when two Family Members or persons living in the same household work at Brown, one must not supervise, direct work, evaluate work or influence the evaluation of the work of a Family Member.
+Additionally, one Family Member cannot be responsible for making decisions in personnel matters regarding another Family Member, such as, the hire, promotion, retention, compensation, assignment of work, evaluation or other conditions of employment.

-The University reserves the right to reject a job applicant who is a Family member to another Brown employee or to reassign or transfer an employee in the event that the hire, promotion, or transfer of another employee would result in one being able to exercise direct or indirect control over the working conditions or salary of a member of their Family or household.
-All decisions affecting any aspect of a relative's employment (e.g., transfer, promotion, compensation, involuntary termination, position elimination, or layoff) must be made by disinterested (i.e. non-family or household member) and qualified supervisory personnel chosen by and acting under the direction of the appropriate senior officer and University Human Resources.
+The University reserves the right to reject a job applicant who is a Family Member to another Brown employee, or to reassign or transfer an employee in the event that the hire, promotion or transfer of another employee would result in one being able to exercise direct, or indirect control over the working conditions or salary of a Family Member.
+All decisions affecting any aspect of a Family Member’s employment (e.g., transfer, promotion, compensation, involuntary termination, position elimination or layoff) must be made by disinterested (i.e., non-family or household member) and qualified supervisory personnel chosen by and acting under the direction of the appropriate senior officer and University Human Resources.

 4.0 Definitions